 E-waste is collected in cages and shipped to Global Electric Electronic Recycling (GEEP) in Edmonton, AB.

 Raven Recycling has had a close relationship with GEEP since 2009, and have visited their facility to ensure that our materials are being responsibly recycled.
 GEEP is registered with the Alberta Recycling Management Authority as an electronics processor.

 Materials sent to GEEP are broken down into component parts.
-Plastics, metals, and glass are then shipped to various North American locations to be recycled or reused, as are valuable materials such as copper, computer chips and precious metals.
+Plastics, metals, and glass are then shipped to various North American locations to be recycled or reused.
+The same goes for valuable materials such as copper, computer chips and precious metals.

 Textiles are shipped south to a recycler in the Lower Mainland in BC.
-Items are sorted and either re-sold locally, recycled into filling for car seats, rags, etc., or shipped overseas to be sold in foreign markets.
+Items are sorted and either re-sold locally, recycled into filling for car seats, rags, etc., or shipped overseas to be re-sold in other markets.